 There are three options when you have that realization.
 First, you can return to the solid ground of your former beliefs and fake your way through it.
 Second, you can decide that faith is simply not for you and walk away.
 Or, finally, you can take a deep breath and dive into the hard work of figuring out what you do believe.
 Personally, I like to advocate the third option, though it is by far the most difficult.
 Nothing ventured, nothing gained, right?

 But where do I even begin to go with the questions I have?
 I'm so glad you asked!
 I am by no means an expert in the realm of faith, but I have asked a lot of questions in the last seven years.
 I have endeavored to gather in one place all of my favorite resources for the process of searching for a more meaningful faith.
-At the end of this post, you can follow the link to go there directly, or you can search my blog under the tags "deconstruction," "reconstruction," "resources," and "faith."
+At the end of this post, you can follow the link to go there directly, or find the link in the navigation panel above.